eeditiones/tuttle-doc/content/getstarted/use.md

 ![Git 2 DB](/tuttle-doc/images/git2db.png)

-### Git as the 'source of truth'
+### From Git to eXist-db

 With 'Git to DB' editors will work with their own tools and push changes to Git.
-The data are kept in Git and are deployed to TEI-Publisher on demand or automatically by an Git action.
+The data are kept in Git and are deployed to eXist-db on demand or automatically by an Git action.
 Data can be updated completely or incrementally just applying the changes since last update.